 Thank you Artlady.
 I've been trying some of these suggested exercises and the "kiss the celing" seems to be the best.

 I had a significant double chin when I was overweight.
 My mother also had one (she was overweight as well).
 I have since lost quite a bit of weight and my chin (along with the rest of my face) has firmed right up.
-I don't have a double chin at all anymore.
-I didn't do any special exercises.

 Has anyone tried one of those chin exercisers, that claim to firm your chin line and reduce double chins?
 I just wondered if they actually work or are worth a try?
 So can I please have your success stories or otherwise ?
 Thank you.

 By happy ending